col1nwu/MeetingScheduler/README.md

 - `serverB.cpp`: implementation of Backend Server B
 - `utils.cpp`: implementation of a list of utility functions
 - `utils.h`: header file of utils.cpp
-- `README.md`: provides an introduction and overview of this project
+- `README.md`: introduction and overview of this project

 ## Message Format